AroosaIjaz/AroosaIjaz.github.io/_portfolio/alone1.md

 <br/>

-**A passing thought from the mind of an eighty-year old homeless man:**
+**A passing thought from the mind of an eighty-year old homeless man on the streets of Toronto:**

 My beard grows ever longer and greyer